Shirakumo/lichat-protocol/README.md

 Clients that support this extension are required to implement the following special semantic: if a user uses a command that requires a channel name, and the user begins the channel name with a forward slash, the client should automatically prepend the current channel name to the specified channel name, if there is a channel that is considered "current".
 If no channel is explicitly current, the primary channel is considered current.

-If the server also supports the `shirakumo-emotes` extension, it should set the default permission for `emote` updates to nobody.

-If the client also supports the `shirakumo-emotes` extension, it should make sure that emotes from the top ancestor channel are available in any descendant channel.
+If the client also supports the `shirakumo-emotes` extension, it should make sure that emotes from ancestor channels are available in any descendant channel.

 #### 7.6 Channel Info (shirakumo-channel-info)
 Purpose: allows associating metadata with channels such as the set of rules, a topic, and so forth.